lvgl/lv_port_pc_visual_studio/README.md

-# Visual Studio 2017 using SDL on x64 architecture
+# LittlevGL - PC Simulator using Visual Studio 2017

-A pre-configured Visual Studio Project to try LittlevGL on PC.
-The project uses the [SDL](https://www.libsdl.org/) library which is copied and linked to the project, so you can compile it without any extra steps.
+This is a pre-configured Visual Studio project to try LittlevGL on a Windows PC.
+The project uses the [SDL](https://www.libsdl.org/) library which is copied and linked to the project, so you can compile it without any extra dependencies.
 The 64 bit libraries are used so it will work out-of-the-box on 64-bit systems.

-Instructions for cloning, building and running the demo are found below.
+Instructions for cloning, building and running the application are found below.

 ## How to Clone